Ayansahil/Virtual-AI-Assistant/README.md

 # 🤖 Criston – Your Personal Virtual AI Assistant

 **Cryston** is a voice-powered AI assistant inspired by JARVIS and FRIDAY from the Marvel universe.
-Built using **HTML**, **CSS**, and **JavaScript**, Cryston can understand voice commands, speak back intelligently, and open popular platforms like YouTube, Google, Instagram, WhatsApp, and more — all from your browser!
+Built using **HTML**, **CSS**, and **JavaScript**, Criston can understand voice commands, speak back intelligently, and open popular platforms like YouTube, Google, Instagram, WhatsApp, and more — all from your browser!

 ---